-Investments consist of investments in U.S. Treasury Securities, Commercial Paper and Corporate and Agency Bonds.
+Investments consist of U.S. Treasury Securities, Corporate and Agency Bonds.
 Management determines the appropriate classification of these securities at the time they are acquired and evaluates the appropriateness of such classifications at each balance sheet date.
 The Company classifies its investments as available-for-sale pursuant to Financial Accounting Standards Board ("FASB") Accounting Standard Codification ("ASC") 320, Investments-Debt and Equity Securities.
 Investments are recorded at fair value, with unrealized gains and losses included as a component of accumulated other comprehensive income (loss) in stockholders' equity and a component of total comprehensive loss in the consolidated statements of comprehensive loss, until realized.
 Realized gains and losses are included in investment income on a specific-identification basis.
-For the three months ended March 31, 2023, there were net unrealized gains on investments of \$0.3 million.
-For the three months ended March 31, 2022, there were net unrealized losses on investments of \$0.5 million.
+The Company estimates expected credit losses for investments when unrealized losses exist.
+Unrealized losses that are credit related are recognized in the Company's consolidated statement of operations and unrealized losses that are not credit related are recognized in accumulated other comprehensive income (loss).
+For the three and nine months ended September 30, 2023 and 2022, there were no unrealized losses that were credit related.
+For the three and nine months ended September 30, 2023, there was \$0.2 million of net unrealized losses on investments, respectively.
+For the three and nine months ended September 30, 2022 there was \$0.2 million of net unrealized gains on investments and \$0.4 million of net unrealized losses on investments and \$0.4 million of net unrealized losses on investments, respectively.